Travis Property Tax Guide

 • A delay in any quarterly installment results in an initial 6% charge for the first month, coupled with 1% monthly interest until the balance is cleared.

 • Remember, participation in the Quarterly Installment Plan in February comes with an added 7% charge.
-See Travis's penalty and interest chart.
+See Travis County's penalty and interest chart.

 Source: Travis County Tax Office Website

-• Notification: Travis County taxpayers will be notified of their property tax amount by mail.
-This notification should arrive around October 1st
+• Notification: Travis County taxpayers will receive a notification of their property tax amount by mail, typically around October 1st.
+This notice provides essential details about the taxes for the year.

 • Payment: Homeowners can pay their property tax bills online, by mail, or in person at designated locations.

-1. Introduction & Benefits: Applying for a homestead exemption can significantly lower the taxable value of your property, potentially saving thousands of dollars in property taxes each year.
+1. Introduction & Benefits: The Travis County homestead exemption offers significant savings by reducing the taxable value of your property, potentially lowering your property tax by thousands of dollars each year.

-2. Qualification Criteria: The property in question must be the primary residence that you are occupying as of January 1.
-You may not claim any other property as your homestead, it must be less than 20 acres, and may not be used for agricultural or commercial purposes.
+2. Qualification Criteria: To qualify for the Travis County homestead exemption, the property must be your primary residence as of January 1 of the tax year.
+You cannot claim another property as your homestead, and the property must be under 20 acres and not used for agricultural or commercial purposes.

 3. Application Process: The Travis County Appraisal District will assign homeowners an ID and PIN to use in their application for a homestead exemption.
 You can visit the Appraisal District website to complete and submit the application form.